Grieving brother’s anger contributes to battle

 The partners followed the Beaver about five miles to Big Springs, the site of another buffalo hunter camp.
 They found Daniel Brown’s and James Lucas’s corpses.
 The partners had started burying them when Brown’s brother Joe arrived from Fort Wallace.
 Joe Brown had taken their buffalo hides to the fort, where he heard of other attacks on hunters.
 He had hurried back to warn his brother and their partner, but had been too late.
 Brown was distraught over his brother’s death.

 A scout for Henely of the Fifth Cavalry, Homer Wheeler, found the hunters.
+Henely had been ordered to intercept a band of Northern Cheyenne.
 Hunters told him that they had seen Native Americans traveling toward Middle Sappa Creek, about 17 miles north.
 Wheeler decided the hunters and troopers should join forces.
+Campbell, Schroeder and Srach guided the troopers to the Native Americans’ camp.

 Battle of Sappa Hole